 Cost: $20/month

 ChatGPT Plus remains the plan that most individual subscribers will want.
-It unlocks the full model lineup and a generous set of built-in tools.
+With GPT-5.4, it’s now substantially more powerful than before.

 What you get:

-• Generous message limits (significantly higher than Go; exact caps vary by model and may change)
+- Generous message limits (significantly higher than Go)

 What you don’t get:

-The Plus subscription price has held steady at $20/month since its 2023 launch — making it one of the more stable prices in the AI subscription market.
+The Plus subscription price has held steady at $20/month since its 2023 launch — making it one of the most stable prices in the AI subscription market.

 Best for: Content creators, analysts, developers, marketers, freelancers, and anyone who uses ChatGPT as a daily work tool.
-This is the plan that delivers the most value per dollar for most people.
+With GPT-5.4 Thinking and native computer use, Plus now delivers professional-grade AI capabilities that were previously only available on higher tiers.

-Skip it if: You barely touch GPT-5.2 (Go or Free may suffice) or you consistently hit Plus rate limits and need guaranteed unlimited reasoning access (consider Pro).
+Skip it if: You barely use ChatGPT (Go or Free may suffice) or you consistently hit Plus rate limits and need GPT-5.4 Pro with guaranteed unlimited reasoning access (consider Pro).

 ChatGPT Pro — Maximum Access for Power Users